Usability Testing Frequently Asked Questions

 This is one of the most frequently asked questions!
 The simple answer is… it depends.
-But, more specifically, we recommend small studies with goal-directed users who represent a particular part of your user base, so that results from a small sample can be realistically compared.
+But, more specifically, for qualitative research, we recommend small studies with goal-directed users who represent a particular part of your user base, so that results from a small sample can be realistically compared.
 Our typical studies have five users in a day in one-hour sessions, with a findings meeting at the end of the day.

 If you have budget for 15 to 20 users, we recommend testing with several smaller groups of users and creating scenarios that work for each user subgroup.
 For example, with 15 users, you could get results from three different user groups.
 Or, you could conduct three separate studies at different stages in the development cycle for your product.